-Located in Gorey School of Art's 32-seater 4K Arthouse cinema, artist and art critic James Merrigan delivers this one year, part-time course teaches students the literary, critical and abstract-thinking skills required to write and think through art.
-Students will learn the craft of writing, editing and research, and develop their imaginations and gain personal insights through a deep and meaningful exploration of art, historical and contemporary.
+Located in Gorey School of Art's 32-seater 4K Arthouse cinema, artist and art critic James Merrigan delivers this one year, part-time course, teaching students the creative, critical and abstract-thinking skills required to write, think and feel through art.
+Students will learn the craft of writing, editing and research, and develop their imaginations and gain personal insights through a deep and meaningful exploration of art and writing, both historical and contemporary.

-Combining lectures, seminars, writing workshops, exhibition critiques, class debates, active gallery visits, the use of written and visual journals, this Level 6 course provides students with the professional skills, awareness and confidence needed to become independent creative thinkers and writers.
+Combining lectures, seminars, writing workshops, exhibition critiques, class debates, gallery and artist studio visits, written and visual journals, novels and film, this Level 6 course provides students with the professional skills, awareness and confidence needed to become independent creative thinkers and writers.

 Title: Art Level 6

 6N3450 History and Appreciation of Art and Design

 From this course, students are eligible to progress to a second year of study on our Advanced Portfolio Preparation Course.
 Students may also apply to 1st Year AND/OR 2nd Year of Level 7, Level 8 degree courses or Level 9 Post Graduate courses, depending on past experience and qualifications.

-Creatively drawing from the immense backdrop of art history and all that has been written on art in modern times, this new course provides a supportive platform to foster imagination and insight in the development of good writing and critical-thinking skills.
-Committed to the belief that we all have the capacity to write and think creatively, this course's objective is to teach students the basic grammar and language skills of writing so each individual student can grow into the creative and imaginative writers they already are by building on their rich life-long experiences.
+Creatively drawing from the immense backdrop of art history and all that has been written on art and literature in modern times, this course provides a supportive platform to foster imagination and insight in the development of good writing and critical-thinking skills.
+Committed to the belief that we all have the capacity to write and think creatively, this course’s objective is to teach students the basic grammar and language skills of writing so each individual student can grow into the creative and imaginative writers they already are by building on their rich, life-long experiences.

 To do this students will experience and explore an array of reflective and critical teaching and learning methodologies that will breakdown their creative anxieties and blockages.
-These student-centred methodologies will include lectures on art history and theory, writing workshops on grammar and style, active-writing and critique in the gallery setting, the use of written and visual journals, group projects and personal projects, and the development of their personal blog online.
+These student-centred methodologies will include lectures on art history and theory, writing workshops on grammar and style, active-writing and critique in the gallery setting, the use of written and visual journals, group projects and personal projects, and the development of personal blogs online.